Maanume/intro-dh-Maanume/lab01_github.md

 ## *"A Favorite Quote"*

-> History, despite its wrenching pain, cannot be unlived, but if faced with courage, need not be lived again.
+> History, despite its wrenching pain, cannot be unlived, but if faced with courage, need not be lived again. - Maya Angelou